-1) Convene technical and stakeholder working groups to synthesize the current state of knowledge in the field and identify user needs within the scientific and regulatory communities.

-2) Synthesize all known and described sound produced by marine and estuarine fishes found within the U.S. Atlantic EEZ (including both federal and state waters).

-3) Deposit validated examples of fish sounds and appropriate metadata into a dedicated portal with Cornell's Macaulay Library to serve as a permanent, publicly available collection of fish sounds to use for reference, research, education and outreach.

-4) Compile the list of soniferous taxa into a summary database that is searchable by species, family, and Atlantic EEZ region.
+- 1. Convene technical and stakeholder working groups to synthesize the current state of knowledge in the field and identify user needs within the scientific and regulatory communities. - 2.
+Synthesize all known and described sound produced by marine and estuarine fishes found within the U.S. Atlantic EEZ (including both federal and state waters). - 3.
+Deposit validated examples of fish sounds and appropriate metadata into a dedicated portal with linked with FishBase to serve as a permanent, publicly available collection of fish sounds to use for reference, research, education and outreach. - 4.
+Compile the list of soniferous taxa into a summary database that is searchable by species, family, and Atlantic EEZ region.

-Methods: A team of fish sound experts will be assembled to query the research community for which species have been recorded, and a list of acoustically-active Atlantic fish species would be identified.
+Methods: A team of fish sound experts will be assembled to query the research community for which species have been recorded, and a list of acoustically active Atlantic fish species would be identified.
 Automatic detection algorithms will be developed for these species and will be tested against a human analyst using existing long-term passive acoustic recordings from a previous BOEM project.
-A searchable, relational database with a web-based graphical user interface will be developed to describe the behavioral context of sounds recorded, environmental conditions, etc. Recordings of fish sounds will be placed into the Macauley Library of Natural Sounds at Cornell University.
+A searchable, relational database with a web-based graphical user interface will be developed to describe the behavioral context of sounds recorded, environmental conditions, etc. Recordings of fish sounds will be linked within FishBase, a widely used fish identification tool.
 If additional recordings from new species are needed, these will be collected as an add-on to other research projects.